 After breakfast, head out on highway 550 towards Purgatory Mountain Resort, making sure to enjoy the views along the way.
 Stop at the Nordic Skiing Center just north of the Purgatory entrance where you can explore 20 kilometers of scenic forest trails, groomed for classic cross-country, and snow tubing.
 Day passes and rentals are available there.

 Head back into town, grab a bite to eat at Switchback, another local favorite that serves traditional Mexican street food and fresh cocktails.
 Switchback also has an extensive and just as delicious vegan menu for those that are plant-based.

-Afterward, take a walk around Main Street and over to Second Avenue and explore some of the local stores like 2nd Ave Sports, a local bike and ski shop, with a very friendly and knowledgeable staff.
+Afterward, take a walk around Main Avenue and over to Second Avenue and explore some of the local stores like 2nd Ave Sports, a local bike and ski shop, with a very friendly and knowledgeable staff.

 After a hard day of outdoor activity the perfect way to end it is with a hardy meal.
 Animas Brewing Company, a microbrewery serving great beer and Irish influenced food with lots of gluten-friendly options.

 Another day of adventure is ahead today!
 Start the morning off with a quick bite and coffee from Bread, a local bakery and eatery that's become a fixture in the outdoor community in Durango.

 After breakfast head out again on highway 550 for a day of skiing at Purgatory Mountain Resort.
 Gear rentals and lift tickets can be found at the base area.
 Purgatory boasts over 1,600 skiable acres and amazing views of the San Juans.
 Once everyone's had their fill of powder turns, head down to the base to Purgy's and grab some post-shred lunch.